fdmf09/OsuMusicSave/readme.md

 ## How to use ?

-1. Download the code or copy the repository
+1. Download the code or copy the repository && unzip

 2. Open a terminal and go the folder of the python file
 ```shell